chanwoo-lee-phil/chanwoo-lee-phil.github.io/_pages/about.md

   - /about.html
 ---

-I am a philosophy PhD student in the [Department of Philosophy, UC Davis.](https://philosophy.ucdavis.edu/)
+I am currently a philosophy lecturer at [Chung-Ang University](https://neweng.cau.ac.kr/), [Seoul National University](https://en.snu.ac.kr/), and [Sungkyunkwan University](https://www.skku.edu/eng/).

-My primary research interest lies in various strands of structuralism, e.g., structuralism in philosophy of mathematics and structural realism in philosophy of science.
-As a dissertation project, I study the prospect of category theory as a foundation of mathematics.
+Many of my current research interest lie in various strands of structuralism, e.g., structuralism in philosophy of mathematics and structural realism in philosophy of science.
 I also have interests in metaphysics of science, philosophy of logic, applied ethics, etc.

-Before coming to UC Davis, I attended [Seoul National University](https://en.snu.ac.kr/), where I received my BA and MA in philosophy.
+I received my PhD in philosophy from [UC Davis](https://philosophy.ucdavis.edu/) and my BA and MA from [Seoul National University](https://en.snu.ac.kr/).

 You can find my CV [here](https://chanwoo-lee-phil.github.io/cv/).